PK0207/geology_final_project/README.md

 We determine the absolute magnitude
 $ M = m + 5*(log 10 (1/ parallax))$

+Our second sample is from the Yu et al 2023 sample of revised extinctions and radii for 1.5 million stars observed by APOGEE, GALAH, and RAVE.
+This sample well known to provide a well derived and unbiased set of parameters for a large number of stars with both spectroscopic and photometric data.
+They created a pipeline SEDEX which compares the spectral energy distribution predicted by the
+MARCS and BOSZ model spectra with 32 photometric bandpasses, combining data from 9 major, large-volume photometric surveys and uses asteroseismology to validate values.

 A backup sample is "the GALAH_DR3_main_allstar_v2 is our main results catalogue.
 It contains results for 588,571 stars observed as part of the GALAH, K2-HERMES, TESS-HERMES, and other related surveys that used the HERMES spectrograph on the Anglo-Australian Telescope between November 2013 and February 2019.
 For all targets we provide stellar parameters, radial velocities, and elemental abundances."
 From GALAH we care about:
 - logg
 - teff
 - Fe/H

 ## Data Cleaning and Truncation
 **GALAH + APOGEE + RAVE**